-Ethos is the property that determines our moral conduct.

 52. The immediate omission of that acknowledgement would be denoting its philosophical value and paralogising.

-53. Without the tralaticious value of its properties and fundamentals, philosophy would cease to be understood.
+53. Without the value of its properties and fundamentals, philosophy would cease to be understood and tralaticious, beyond the metaphorical sense.

-54. Ergo, its essence is intrinsically linked to the evolution of our thoughts and emotions.
+54. Ergo, its essence is intrinsically linked to the daily evolution of our thoughts and emotions that we either impose or dismiss.

-55. On the contrary, it would then render these two things, as not interchangeable.
+55. On the contrary, it would then render these two things specified, as not interchangeable with each other.
+That would cause a reasonable disruption of the mind.

-56. As with emotions, conduct must be equally balanced to be efficient.
+56. As with emotions, conduct must be equally balanced to be efficient, if we are to be novaturient and visionary, with our impressions.

-57. If this is not achieved, then the clarity of each variable remains indefinite.
+57. If this is not achieved, then the clarity of each variable remains indefinite and there would be no familiar verity.

-58. This will reflect in the fluctuation of our present mood changes and velleities.
+58. This will reflect in the instantaneous fluctuation of our present mood changes and velleities, with their intensification.

-59. These peculiar changes can inhibit our thinking and acting considerably.
+59. These peculiar changes can inhibit our thinking and acting considerably, as well be the privation of logic and obsession of utinams.

-60. We value the decency of our honour and the earnest token of respect personified, through ethics.
+60. We value the decency of our honour and the earnest token of respect personified, through the gratification of ethics within its endemicity.

-61. It is extremely significant that we actuate in accordance to ethics.
+61. It is extremely significant that we actuate in accordance to ethics and be knowledgeable, with our introspection.

-62. Its belief and practice form the best concept we can implement with logical judgement.
+62. Its archetypal belief and practice form the best concept we can implement with logical judgement and rationale.

 63. If we are to propound the improvisation of its relativity, then we must procure the motive, for its optimal function.

-64. Human behaviour is not necessarily a reference to our action, but a reference to our thoughts.
+64. Human behaviour is not necessarily a reference to our action, but a reference to our thoughts and foreknowledge also.

-65. It is also the indicator of a pattern that corresponds to the perspective we reflect.
+65. It is the clear indicator of a pattern that corresponds to the perspective we reflect with our actions and not our philotimon.

-66. What matters is not the admission of our guilt, instead the awareness of our comportment in life.
+66. What matters is not the admission of our guilt, instead the awareness of our comportment in life and convention.

-67. There is no need to eschew the state of our conceptual behaviour with tacenda, if we are conscious of its relevancy.
+67. There is no need to eschew the state of our conceptual behaviour with the subtlety of induction, if we are conscious of its relevancy.

-68. Our actions manifest are the example of moral guidance that we should appreciate with just reverence.
+68. Our actions manifest are the example of moral guidance that we should appreciate with just reverence and acknowledgement.

 69. Ethics create the reliable affirmation to the standard of behaviour that we should strive to accomplish in our nitency.

-70. The Oracle justifies the actual necessity for ethos, as a natural concept of a reasonable persuasion.
+70. The Oracle justifies the actual necessity for ethos, as a natural concept of a reasonable persuasion and approach that is not a mere formality.

-71. Our conduct is the desitive embodiment of our actions and reactions that have been determined.
+71. Our conduct is the desitive embodiment of our actions and reactions that have been determined and established.

-72. Thus, the relation between the mind and body is compatible to its vincular nature.
+72. Thus, the relation between the mind and body is compatible to its vincular nature and collaboration that are suitable for the purpose of its establishment.

 73. How we then approach ethics is conditioned to the method that pertains to the interpretative notion of its design.

-74. We can choose to acknowledge it, as a relevant part of our moral guidance or simply ignore its presence.
+74. We can choose to acknowledge it, as a relevant part of our moral guidance or simply ignore its presence and be immoral in our conduct and ascolia.

 75. The sensible thought is that our lives require an equal balance of logos and ethos to adapt to the emergence of our ordeals and problems.

-76. It is a necessary prerequisite that takes precedence over other forms of practicality induced.
+76. It is a necessary prerequisite that takes precedence, over other nascent forms of practicality induced, by the concepts of philosophy.

-77. Within our society, we are frequently confronted, with the uncertain nature of our future.
+77. Within the configuration of our society, we are frequently confronted, with the uncertain nature of our future and possible anomic collapse.

-78. Therefore, we ponder the essential direction of our existence afterwards.
+78. Therefore, we ponder the essential direction of our existence afterwards, in our general observations and reflections.

-79. Ethics are not devised to morally oppress our thoughts, but to conduce our mind to propriety.
+79. The system of ethics is not devised to morally oppress our thoughts, but to conduce our mind to sensible propriety and acts of beneficence.

-80. It is not a fundamental question, whether or not, we are corrupted or not, since the incidence of corruption is predominantly visible in its composition.
+80. It is not a fundamental question, whether or not, we are corrupted or not, since the incidence of corruption is predominantly visible in its occurrence.

-81. Thence, by our natural disposition or mien, we are conscious of the state of our active cognition.
+81. Thence, by our natural disposition or mien, we are conscious of the state of our active cognition that contributes to our physical and mental stability.

-82. For that reason established, ethics are part of the commonality of the philosophical element of ethos.
+82. For that reason established, the concept of ethics is an intrinsic part of the commonality of the philosophical element of ethos.

 83. Our time spent on our multifarious errors committed is a vivid example of the reversible nature of our actions that can be rectified with orientation.